-Once below the chute you must head out into the Supai layers and find your way to "The Little Grey Saddle" that is very obvious before Berry Butte itself.
+Once below the chute, you must head out into the Supai layers and find your way to "The Little Grey Saddle", which is very obvious before Berry Butte itself.

-Aim for The Little Grey Saddle, you'll do fine.
+Aim for The Little Grey Saddle, and you'll do fine.

-Best approach I did was on the North off a bighorn sheep path.
+The best approach I did was on the North off of a bighorn sheep path.

 The true summit is toward the west end.

 Return the way you came or contour the Redwall Rim east to Grandview Trail.

 Check out the Triplogs.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.